-This is by Teaching and Learning (Geraldine Mc Dermott) and is available on Moodle on the Academic Support Hub
+This is available on Moodle on the Academic Support Hub

 Paraphrasing is writing the thoughts and ideas of others in your own words.
 All paraphrased information included in your work must be cited.
 An in-text citation must be included beside the paraphrased piece of text.
 You must include a full reference in your reference list to the source of your paraphrased information.
 Some citation styles also require a page number for the paraphrased information to be included as part of the in-text citation.

 The following ORIGINAL text has been taken from the book The Google Story.

 “Not since Gutenberg invented the modern printing press more than 500 years ago, making books and scientific tomes affordable and widely available to the masses, has any new invention empowered individuals, and transformed access to information, as profoundly as Google.”

 From: Vise, David A. (2005) The Google Story.
 Macmillan: London

 Unacceptable paraphrasing of above text - plagiarism

 The most important invention that has affected access to information since Gutenberg invented the modern printing press and made books affordable and widely available, is Google, an invention that has empowered individuals and transformed access to information around the world.